-Working paper provides an overview of future Meteor-3M polar-orbiting satellite system, which will comprise of three meteorological and one oceanographic satellites; the next generation series of Meteor-MP satellites is briefly described.
+Working paper provides an overview of future Meteor-3M polar-orbiting satellite system, which will comprise of four meteorological satellites; the next generation series of Meteor-MP satellites is briefly described.

-Arctica-M constellation of highly elliptical orbit satellites is to be deployed in 2019-2025.
+Arctica-M constellation of highly elliptical orbit satellites is to be deployed in 2020-2025.
 The system will consist of four spacecrafts.
 These satellites will provide continuous observations over the Arctic region.
 An overview of the mission objectives, payload and ground segment details is presented.

-STATUS OF CURRENT AND FUTURE RUSSIAN SATELLITE SYSTEMS
+STATUS OF CURRENT AND FUTURE RUSSIAN METEOROLOGICAL SATELLITE SYSTEMS